hubotio/hubot-help/README.md

     <img src="screenshots/example_output.png" width="400">
 </p>

-* Allows marking commands as `admin only` and showing to users only avalible commands.
+* Allows marking commands as `admin only` and showing only avalible commands to users.

-    To use this extention, frame list of commands by markers `begin admin` and `end admin`.
-The commands inside marker will be not shown to non-admin users.
+    To use this extention surround the commands with the markers `begin admin` and `end admin`.
+The commands inside the markers will be shown only to admin users.

 ```
 //